bcherny/resume/coffee/resume.coffee.md

 						circle.node.setAttribute 'class', className
 						circle.node.setAttribute 'data-id', n

+use `Raphael` to style each bubble rather than CSS, because it behaves more consistently (even within modern browsers!!!)

 						circle.attr
 							opacity: .5
 							stroke: '#fff'
 							'stroke-width': 0

-						# store for the next iteration
+store parameters for the next iteration

 						prev =
 							r: r
 							x: x
 							y: y

+## renderMaps

 			renderMaps: ->

-				# compute details pane width
+compute details pane width

 				details = document.querySelector '#details'

+show the pane for a sec to give it a measurable `offsetWidth`

 				details.classList.remove 'hide'
 				width = details.offsetWidth - 20 # 20 is the padding